acmsigsoft/EmpiricalStandards/docs/CaseStudy.md

     explanatory case studies that seek to establish causality.
 -   Lack of reproducibility or a "replication package"; Data are not disclosed (qualitative data are often confidential).
--   Insufficient number of length of interviews.
+-   Insufficient number or length of interviews.
 There is no magic number; what matters is that there is enough data that the findings are credible, and the description is deep and rich.